 Dr. Goertz served as CEO of the Waco Family Health Center for 22 years until his retirement in 2019.
-The Center functions as a Federally Qualified Health Center and the recognized provider of ambulatory healthcare for the vulnerable population of McLennan County, Texas.
+The Center functions as a Federally Qualified Health Center and the recognized provider of ambulatory healthcare for the vulnerable populations of McLennan County, Texas.
 The Center also operates Post Graduate Health Education Programs including a family medicine residency program that has trained over half the practicing family physicians in the McLennan County area.
 Dr. Goertz is a past president of the American Academy of Family Physicians, Texas Academy of Family Physicians, Texas Association of Community Health Centers, and the McLennan County Medical Society.
 He has served on various committees of the Texas Medical Association and chaired the Texas Higher Education Coordinating Board’s Family Medicine Residency Advisory Committee.
 He is a past chair of the Greater Waco Chamber of Commerce and Waco Business League.
 He received the McLennan County Medical Society’s “Gold Headed Cane” award in 2010 for contributions to the health of the community and to his profession.
 He is a recipient of the “Distinguished Alumnus Award” from the University of Texas Health Science Center San Antonio Medical School Alumni Association.
 Dr. Goertz is a board member of the Waco based (philanthropic) Cooper Foundation.
-Dr. Goertz holds a B.S. degree from St. Edward’s University (Austin, Texas), an M.D. from The University of Texas Medical School at San Antonio, and an MBA from Baylor University.
+Dr. Goertz holds a Bachelor of Science degree from St. Edward’s University (Austin, Texas), an Doctor of Medicine from The University of Texas Medical School at San Antonio, and a Master’s of Business Administration from Baylor University.
 His residency training in family medicine was at John Peter Smith Hospital in Ft.
 Worth, Texas.

 Precious Williams Owodunni

-Precious Williams Owodunni is president of Mountaintop Consulting and assists high-impact individuals and growing companies through strategy consulting, coaching, and leadership and business development training.
+Precious Williams Owodunni is CEO of Mountaintop Consulting, which assists high-impact individuals and growing companies through strategy consulting, coaching, and leadership and business development training.
 Before establishing Mountaintop Consulting, she was a vice president at Goldman, Sachs & Co., where she made private equity investments in high growth companies.
 She began her Goldman career as an investment banker in the Mergers & Strategic Advisory Group, advising oil and gas, oilfield services, power, consumer/retail, and industrial companies on mergers, acquisitions, and corporate finance matters.
 Ms. Owodunni graduated with honors from Yale University and received her J.D. from Yale Law School.
 She has served as a board member for numerous private companies, nonprofit organizations, and industry associations.
 She currently serves as a board member of Cadence Bank (NYSE: CADE) and Baylor College of Medicine.